 Chartered Legal Executives are eligible to apply for litigation related practice rights in the following 3 areas:

-The application process can start before becoming a Chartered Legal Executive, but authorisation will only be gained once they have been accepted into CILEx Fellow membership and have demonstrated experience and competence to exercise litigation rights within their chosen area.
+The application process can start before becoming a Chartered Legal Executive, but authorisation will only be gained once they have been admitted as a Chartered Legal Executive and have demonstrated the relevant knowledge skills, experience and competence to exercise litigation rights within their chosen area.

 Provision of independent Immigration services